 In Xcode schemes, you can set several targets to be built or several test targets to run during testing.
 AppCode run/debug configurations do not work with multiple targets – you can select only one.

 Run/debug configurations do not include parts related to testing, analyzing, and profiling the application.
 Instead, AppCode offers configurations for running specific sets of tests, an Inspect Code action for running code analysis on a specific project or part of a project, and a Profile action for profiling your application.

 Some settings cannot be edited via the AppCode interface for run/debug configurations, for example, the options listed on the Options and Diagnostics panes in the Xcode scheme editor.

 In Xcode, you run the application in debug mode by default with the debugger attached (the Debug executable option in the scheme editor is turned on by default).
 In AppCode, there are no such settings, and instead Run and Debug are separate actions.
 The idea behind this separation is that sometimes attaching the debugger is a heavy operation you do not always need, and in this case it’s easier to have a separate action for running your application.

 In Xcode, you disable a breakpoint by clicking it, and you remove a breakpoint by dragging it to the editor area.
 You can set up a similar behavior in AppCode by selecting.

-The default breakpoint behavior in AppCode comes from the IntelliJ Platform where you disable a breakpoint by unchecking the Enabled option in the popup shown on right-click, and you remove a breakpoint by clicking it:
+In AppCode you disable a breakpoint by unchecking the Enabled option in the popup shown on right-click, and you remove a breakpoint by clicking it: